 Structural movement

 Repair category 1

-Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
+Notes No obvious evidence of significant or ongoing movement noted within the limitations of the inspection.

 Dampness, rot and infestation

 Repair category 1

 Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.